Morton County, North Dakota

 - As of the 2010 census, Morton County had a population of over 27,000 residents.

-This timeline provides a concise overview of the key events in the history of Morton County, North Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Morton County, North Dakota.